GiulioRossetti/ndlib/docs/custom/custom.rst

 Indeed, several compartments can be described, each one of them capturing an atomic operation.

-To cover the main scenarios we defined three families of compartments as well as some operations to combine them.
+To cover the main scenarios we defined three families of low-level compartments as well as some operations to combine them.

 -----------------
 Node Compartments